Assault by Contact Charges in Texas – What You Should Know

 Your attorney will talk to you about what happened and find out if there is any evidence that could help you.
 For instance, an eyewitness might be able to testify that you never touched your accuser.
 If there is any video of the incident, it could show what happened.

 Your attorney will also negotiate with the prosecution to dismiss or reduce your charges.
-While your charges are pending, it’s important that you not attempt to have any contact with your accuser.
+While your charges are pending, it’s crucial that you not attempt to have any contact with your accuser.

 Contact a Texas Criminal Defense Attorney Today